 From here, you can make changes to the post.
 For instance, you can add a notice that this post is expired.

-Similarly, you can also replacing partial content with something else after the experiation date.
+Similarly, you can also replace partial content with something else after the expiration date.

-For example, we had a download button in this article which have replaced with the text that this download is no longer available.
+For example, we had a download button in this article, which has been replaced with the text that this download is no longer available.

-Once you are done editing, click on the ‘Immediately’ button next to the ‘Publish’ option under the ‘Post’ settings.
+Once you are done editing, you can click on the ‘Immediately’ button next to the ‘Publish’ option under the ‘Post’ settings.

 From here, you can set the date and time when you want the old post to expire and be replaced by your new draft.